What Must an Orphan Orangutan Learn in Order to Survive in the Wild?

 This is one of the most important skills for an orangutan to learn, to be able to survive in the forest independently.
 According to Schuppli et al. 2021, wild orangutans individually consume around 100-200 food items; they are mainly frugivores, however they also eat leaves, flowers, piths, stems, bark-cambium and insects.
 Therefore, young orangutans need to learn what is eatable in the forest and avoid the plants that will harm them.
 They also need to learn where they will find the food and when is the season for each type of food, since at certain times they will need to rely more on leaves and bark-Cambium.

-Our teams onsite undergo botany training in order to learn about local plant species and which ones are safe for consumption by orangutans.
+The teams onsite undergo botany training in order to learn about local plant species and which ones are safe for consumption by orangutans.
 Then they must transfer that knowledge to the orangutans taking the approach as an orangutan mother would; eating it themselves in front of the orangutan, which will bring curiosity to the orangutan and enable them to imitate their surrogate mothers.

 Recognize danger

-Our primary objective is to release orangutans into a life in the wild and it’s essential for their survival that they do not believe that all humans are good to them.
-That is why we take extreme care to limit the exposure of the orangutans to humans outside of the caretakers and orangutans must learn to discriminate between familiar, trustworthy humans and strangers whom they must not trust but avoid.
+The primary objective is to release orangutans into a life in the wild and it’s essential for their survival that they do not believe that all humans are good to them.
+That is why they take extreme care to limit the exposure of the orangutans to humans outside of the caretakers and orangutans must learn to discriminate between familiar, trustworthy humans and strangers whom they must not trust but avoid.

 Further on, they will need to recognize the dangers in the forest and how to avoid them, so they don’t get close to snakes or other dangerous animals.